kmcd/codecast/01_command_line/script.md

   This happened because D matches more than one entry in the directory.

-  For completion to be successful, the “clue” you give it has to be unambiguous.
+  For completion to be successful, the "clue" you give it has to be unambiguous.

   We can go further:
   [me@linuxbox ~]$ ls Do Then press TAB: